o-omki/pet-adoption-network/README.md

 ---

 This full design provides a robust backend API framework that supports:
-- Tracking who posts each pet (shelter vs individual).
+- Tracking who posts each pet.
 - Managing pet details, adoption applications, success stories, and resources.
 - Allowing potential adopters to schedule visits, ensuring a seamless interaction between all stakeholders.

-This comprehensive approach will enable your Pet Adoption Network to deliver a secure, scalable, and user-friendly service for both adopters and pet owners.